CONTENTS

 - (2) Heart failure with reduced ejection fraction:

-- Digoxin is the only agent which reduces heart rate while simultaneously functioning as a positive inotrope.
+- Digoxin is the only agent that reduces heart rate while simultaneously functioning as a positive inotrope.

 - Digoxin may be uniquely beneficial for patients with heart failure whose hemodynamics are very tenuous, who may have difficulty tolerating a negative inotrope.